 Some beverages can cause breath odour.
 According to SingHealth, certain beverages such as alcohol and coffee can cause a temporary odour.
 They leave behind a residue that sticks to the plaque in your mouth, so each breath you take spews these smells back into the air.

 The odour from strong-tasting cheeses, such as Camembert, Roquefort and blue cheese, can remain in your mouth.
 Essential oils from garlic, onions and hot peppers can also linger for some time after a meal.
 Avoiding garlic and onions isn't the greatest option, however, because they are healthy foods, so check the following tip to help alleviate this problem.

 7. Use Natural Breath-Fresheners

 Some herbs and spices in your kitchen can freshen your breath.
-Parsley contains chlorophyll, which is a natural deodorizer.
+Parsley contains chlorophyll, which is a natural deodoriser.
 Drinking a cup of mint tea or chewing on mint leaves can also help.
-Another tip is to carry a bag of cloves, anise seeds or fennel to chew on after eating an odor-causing meal.
+Another tip is to carry a bag of cloves, anise seeds or fennel to chew on after eating an odour-causing meal.